 Giza needs at least a full day to fully appreciate.
 For some reason, many visitors only spend half a day here as part of a guided tour.
 But this is what you came all the way to Egypt for, right?
 In fact, even a full day isn’t enough.
 Yet another visit is recommended to see the hidden gems spread throughout the plateau, which you can read more about here.

 TICKETS: Entry to the Giza Plateau costs 200 EGP.
-Entry to the Great Pyramid of Khufu costs 400, while entry to the Pyramid of Khafre (or Menkaure – whichever is open) costs 100 EGP.
+Entering inside the Great Pyramid of Khufu costs 400, while entry to the Pyramid of Khafre (or Menkaure – whichever is open) costs 100 EGP.
 The Solar Boat Mueseum costs 100 EGP and the tomb of Meresankh costs 50 EGP.

 Buying a Cairo Pass is highly recommended, as it grants you access to all the sites on the Giza Plateau along with everything else in the Greater Cairo Area (learn more below).